OFW Canada Express Entry Pathway: From Contract Work to PR

 Leveraging OFW Experience for Category-Based Draws

-Healthcare OFWs (nurses, therapists, medical technologists): Your international experience under NOC 31301 or related healthcare NOCs qualifies you for healthcare category draws with cut-offs at 462-476.
-Many Filipino nurses in the Gulf have the exact profile these draws target.
+Healthcare OFWs (nurses, therapists, medical technologists): Your international experience under NOC 31301 or related healthcare NOCs may qualify you for healthcare category draws with cut-offs at 462-476, subject to the current category and program rules.
+Many Filipino nurses in the Gulf have the profile these draws target.

-Technical OFWs (engineers, IT professionals): While the STEM category has been dormant for 23+ months, your experience counts for general draws.
-The strategic pivot: consider a PNP that targets your technical NOC, or invest in French language training for access to French-language draws at cut-offs as low as 393.
+Technical OFWs (engineers, IT professionals): While the STEM category has been dormant for 23+ months, your experience can contribute to a general-draw profile.
+The strategic pivot: consider a current Express Entry-linked PNP stream that targets your technical NOC, or invest in French language training for access to French-language draws associated with NCLC 7 and cut-offs as low as 393.

 Trades OFWs (electricians, welders, heavy equipment operators): The renewed Trades category in 2026 targets your NOC codes.
 Filipino trades workers in Gulf construction projects have directly relevant experience.